Cherreads

 "Kohaku… could you please get off my face?"

-Hisui and Caren stood at his sides.
+Hisui and Caren stood beside him.

 Sakura pouted slightly, being carried in his left arm.